-- Startuppo.in – A better approach to Indian Crunchbase
+- Stablish.me – A better way to get endorsed

 Hardcore coders or hackers are an enthusiastic lot; symbolizing effervescing energy.
 But having the talent does not confirm ‘incoming- dinero’.
 Always on the look- out for more challenges, projects and enterprises, they fail to connect with the much needed resources.